MicrosoftDocs/cloud-adoption-framework/docs/strategy/mission-objectives.md

 These metrics should provide insights into your progress against each key result and highlight any areas for improvement.

+### Recommendations for measuring success

-**Recommendations**: Use these guidelines when defining metrics to measure your success.
+Use these guidelines when defining metrics to measure your success.

-- *Define KPIs*: Set clear metrics you can measure against each related key result.
+- _Define KPIs_.
+Set clear metrics you can measure against each related key result.

-- *Review regularly*: Schedule and perform regular reviews to assess progress.
+- _Review regularly_.
+Schedule and perform regular reviews to assess progress.

-- *Be agile*: Cloud innovation rapidly changes the technical landscape and the opportunities to apply clever solutions.
+- _Be agile_.
+Cloud innovation rapidly changes the technical landscape and the opportunities to apply clever solutions.
 Be prepared to iterate and adjust your strategy and ways to measure progress.

 ## Example objectives and success metrics